 - Heritage trees

-These are trees with various sizes and of different species as long as they are identified as heritage based on their commemorative, horticultural and historical significance.
+These are trees of various sizes and of different species as long as they are identified as heritage based on their commemorative, horticultural, and historical significance.

 - Special Habitat Value trees